ashishtele/Quick-Notes-for-ML-DS/README.md

 💡 “Ah, interesting.
 I guess we’ll have to change requirements/scope then.”
 Course-correct before moving forward 🟠

 💡 “This is what I expected.
 Let’s go ahead”.
-Green light 🟢
+Greenlight 🟢

 [Vin Vashishta:](https://www.linkedin.com/in/vineetvashishta/)